 What to Do if a Scammer Calls You

-I’m going to repeat this point, because it is key to this entire telephone tech scam: a legitimate tech support service—Geek Squad, Microsoft, Apple or anyone else—is not going to call you out of the blue.
+I’m going to repeat this point, because it is key to this entire telephone tech scam: a legitimate tech support service—Geek Squad, Microsoft, Apple or anyone else—is not going to call you out of the blue and ask to access your computer or ask for personal or financial information.
 You call them if you need support.

 Concerned You’re a Victim of This Telephone Scam?